 What can I expect from the program?

 The Master’s program is an action-based learning program that equips students with all the hard and soft skills required to build a successful business.
 You will learn from seasoned entrepreneurs and experts throughout the program (over 50 speakers & workshops in the first 7 weeks alone!), then apply the learnings to your own business idea.
 Every student will create a company, get 1:1 mentoring and coaching from experts, and have the opportunity to pitch for funding from Silicon Valley VCs.
-Students in the Master’s program will also have the opportunity to pitch in a 2nd business pitch competition where Tim Draper will invest $1M among the winners.
 Our alums have said the 7-week program is a life-changing experience - we are confident that the Master’s program will be even more impactful.

 What will I learn from the program?

 Our philosophy is entrepreneurs learn by doing.
 We don’t believe in writing essays and taking tests.
 You learn from people who are doing it every day, then we expect you to put into practice what you have learned.
 During the 4 months program you will:

 Our flagship program focuses on leadership and personal acceleration.
 Combine that with technical skills and you’ll be diving into customer acquisition, growth hacking, research methodologies, ads and hacks to acquire first 10,000 users and user retention and engagement.

 From dinner tables to boardrooms and beyond, you’ll master public speaking, negotiations, management, finance and leadership from experts.
 You’ll learn how to build financial models for your business and yourself.